hmrguez/Hermes/docs/literature_review.typ

   of events.
 This approach ensures that data is continuously available for processing and analysis, regardless of when it was generated

-- *Stream Ingestion*: Data from various sources is ingested into a stream processing system, such as [[Apache Kafka]].
+- *Stream Ingestion*: Data from various sources is ingested into a stream processing system, such as Apache Kafka.
   Kafka plays a pivotal role in Kappa Architecture by providing a scalable and fault-tolerant infrastructure for ingesting, storing, and processing real-time data streams.
 It ensures the durability and reliability of the ingested events

-- *Stream Processing*: Once ingested, the data is processed in real-time using stream processing frameworks like Apache Flink or [[Apache Spark]] Streaming.
+- *Stream Processing*: Once ingested, the data is processed in real-time using stream processing frameworks like Apache Flink or Apache Spark Streaming.
 These frameworks allow for complex event processing, aggregations, and transformations on the streaming data, enabling real-time analytics and decision-making

-- *Persistent Storage*: After processing, the events are stored in a fault-tolerant, scalable storage system, such as [[Apache Hadoop]] Distributed File System (HDFS), [[Apache Cassandra]] or cloud-based object storage.
+- *Persistent Storage*: After processing, the events are stored in a fault-tolerant, scalable storage system, such as Apache Hadoop Distributed File System (HDFS), Apache Cassandra or cloud-based object storage.
 This storage acts as a data lake for long-term storage and potential future batch processing, although the emphasis remains on real-time processing